LCR-ADS-Lab/TAALES-doc/docs/6_ngram frequency/README.md

   - COCA_[ ]_tri_prop_[10k–100k]

 #### TOEFL11
-The TOEFL11 Corpus is a learner corpus containing essays written by English language learners categorized by proficiency levels and L1 background.
+The TOEFL11 Corpus is a learner corpus containing essays written by English language learners categorized by proficiency levels and L1 background (Blanchard et al., 2013).
+The TOEFL11 L2 corpus comprises 12,000 essays, each written by a different learner taking the TOEFL iBT test.
+These essays were produced under timed conditions (30 minutes) for an independent writing task that mirrors first-year college writing.
+The corpus features responses from learners with eleven different native language backgrounds, written on eight different essay prompts.
+Expert raters assigned each essay a holistic score on a scale from 1.0 to 5.0, resulting in 1,201 essays rated as low proficiency, 5,964 as medium, and 3,835 as advanced.
+In total, the corpus contains 3,509,001 words (Monterio et al., 2020, p.
+286).

 **Raw frequency**
 - **Indices**:
   - NNS_Raw_Bigram_Freq_[High/Med/Low/WC]_AW
   - NNS_Raw_Trigram_Freq_[High/Med/Low/WC]_AW
+  - *WC* stands for "whole corpus".

 **Logarithmic frequency**
 - **Indices**: